psychemedia/storytelling-notes/brother_jucundus.md

 A convenient niche was soon found.
 A cruse of water and a loaf of bread, with cruel mockery, were placed in the recess.
 The ready hands of zealous monks mixed the mortar, brought the bricks, and in a quarter of an hour Brother Jucundus was firmly walled in to his living grave.

 Now for the first time did the extreme inconvenience ol his position break upon the unfortunate monk.
 In the wheelbarrow he had been able to sit; here he was walled upright.
 It was cramping, intolerable.
-He kicked, he pressed backwards with all his might; and suddenly, with a crash, the wall behind him gave way, and he rolled back- wards over a heap of fallen bricks into a cellar.
+He kicked, he pressed backwards with all his might; and suddenly, with a crash, the wall behind him gave way, and he rolled backwards over a heap of fallen bricks into a cellar.

 The shock brought him completely to his senses.
 Where was he?
 Now he saw the gravity of his offence — the terrible fate that had been prepared for him.
 Escape was fortunately open to him.
 He ran up the cellar stairs, and found himself in the Abbey of S. Mary's.
 The cellars of the two monasteries had adjoined; a wall alone had divided them.
 He had tumbled out of S. Leonard's into S. Mary's.